 Unfortunately, shootings at shopping centers or malls are far too common in Atlanta.
 In some cases, the owner of a shopping center could face liability for a shooting that occurs on the premises.
 If the mall or surrounding neighborhood had a history of violent crime, the mall owner could owe a duty to provide additional safety measures.
 These safety measures could include additional security or surveillance cameras.
 If a mall owner fails to take these steps, a shooting victim injured on their property could pursue them for damages.

 Shopping center owners are not the only party that could potentially face liability.
 A security firm or property management company could also face liability if they failed to secure the premises despite the foreseeability of criminal activity.
+A shooting shopping center attorney in Georgia can help hold the appropriate party accountable for their actions.

 How an Atlanta Shooting Injury Attorney Could Help